mmcc007/screenshots/README.md

 Make sure each device you select has a supported screen and a corresponding attached device or installed emulator/simulator.
-To bypass this requirement use `frame: false` for each related device in your screenshots.yaml.
+To bypass the supported screen requirement use `frame: false` for each related device in your screenshots.yaml.

 For each selected device: